e2w5/DetectionLabRevamped/Vagrant/lab-guide/5-2-2 orientation-lab.md

 ## Knowledge Check
-1. Which host runs Splunk Enterprise and Fleet, and what is its IP address?
+1. Which host runs Splunk Enterprise, and what is its IP address?
 2. Where can you find PowerShell transcript logs generated across the domain?
-3. What credential pair grants access to the Fleet UI, and why is TLS important for this interface?
-4. Name two Windows hosts that forward Sysmon data and explain how to confirm the forwarder service is healthy.
+3. Name two Windows hosts that forward Sysmon data and explain how to confirm the forwarder service is healthy.

 Please attempt the questions before reviewing the answers below.